Death is a Melancholy Call [Laws H5]

 Not to be confused with "Death 'Tis a Melancholy Day."

 Barry wrote a study of this piece and "Wicked Polly," treating them as variants (male and female, presumably) of the same piece.
-The moral is of course the same, and they use the same metrical form -- but I can't see any actual dependence in the lyrics. - RBW
+The moral is of course the same, and they use the same metrical form -- but I can't see any actual dependence in the lyrics.
+This is the sort of piece that humorless moralists could crank out endlessly. - RBW

 Go to the Ballad Search form